rdkcentral/firebolt-apis/requirements/specifications/general/rpc.md

 The app **MUST** respond either either a result or an error.

 #### 3.4.1.
 Interface OpenRPC Extension
-The Platform provider registration API **MUST** have a `provider` tag and an `x-interface` string parameter denoting the name of the interface from the Application OpenRPC that this registration API is enabling.
+The Platform provider registration API **MUST** have a `registration` tag and an `x-interface` string parameter denoting the name of the interface from the Application OpenRPC that this registration API is enabling.

 ```json
 {